Skip to content

 Unlike sports, horse racing odds fluctuate every time a bet is made.
 This is called pari-mutuel betting.
 In contrast, sports odds are fixed, meaning that once you wager, you’ve locked in the odds you’ve wagered at.
 With sports odds, you’re betting against the house, not other bettors.
 Pari-mutuel betting means you are betting against all other bettors.

-Rather than taking a 5-10% vig as they do on sports, the way a track or horse racing betting site makes money on horse racing is by taking a percentage out of the total betting pool.
+Rather than taking a 5-10% vig as they do on sports, the way tracks or betting apps for horse racing make money is by taking a percentage out of the total betting pool.
 Depending on the racetrack and type of bet, the percentage bookmakers take off the top in pari-mutuel betting is usually in the range of 10-30%.
 It’s similar to the rake, the amount the host establishment takes from each pot, in poker.

 Calculating Horse Racing Betting Payouts